 Press X. That's the Photoshop switch colors hotkey, and it's the fastest way to switch between the selected colours.

 22. Mask View

-Alt/Option + Click on a Layer Mask.
-Great way to clean up the mask after you save it from a selection.
-Using it again will switch back to normal view again.
+Alt/Option-Click on a Layer Mask.
+It's a great way to clean up the mask after you save it from a selection.
+Using it again will switch back to normal view.